josra/josra.github.io/charter/charter.pending.md

 When an issues is raised to development case, a ticket is also created in the case management system designated or preferred by the corresponding Open Source community.

-E.g for Jenkins CI that system is [issues.jenkins-ci.org](issues.jenkins-ci.org).
+E.g for Jenkins CI plugins that system is [issues.jenkins-ci.org](issues.jenkins-ci.org), if no recommended or de facto system exists for a particular product, we will use the features provided by GitHub.

 If no naturally designated case management system exist for a given case.
 Praqma's incident management system will be used - cases can be opened simply by mailing them to [support@praqma.net](support@praqma.net).